US STOCKS-Wall Street tumbles as U.S. virus cases pass 85,000

 The United States has surpassed China and Italy as the country with the most coronavirus cases.
 The number of U.S. cases passed 85,000, and the death toll exceeded 1,200.
 "We have still not fully understood the degree of the economic impact," warned Massud Ghaussy, senior analyst at Nasdaq IR Intelligence in New York.

 "Currently, from a policymaker's perspective, it's a relative balance between managing the spread of the virus and opening the economy."
-President Donald Trump is expected to promptly sign the stimulus package into law.
-The bill, along with unprecedented policy easing by the Federal Reserve, helped the S&P 500 surge 10.3% for the week, its best week since 2009.
-However, the U.S. stock market benchmark is still down about 25% from its February high.
+President Donald Trump was expected to promptly sign the stimulus package into law.
+The bill, along with unprecedented policy easing by the Federal Reserve, helped the S&P 500 surge 10.2% for the week, its best week since 2009.
+But the U.S. stock market benchmark is still down about 25% from its February high.

+In its strongest three-day performance since 1931, the Dow surged 21% in three straight days through Thursday, establishing it in a bull market, according to one widely used definition.
+Even after Friday's drop, the Dow ended 12.8% higher, its best week since 1938.
+Many investors see a strong risk the market could fall deeply again as coronavirus infections increase and more people die, however.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)